marcf08/LinkChecker/README.md

 Release Notes/Issues
 ====================
 * If LinkChecker is running, a user can browse to another file and run the LinkChecker again.
-This spans another thread and is not desirable.
-A solution for this has been added to the development backlog.
+This spans another thread and is not desirable since both threads output to the same text area.
+This issue has been added to the development backlog.